 Through 1982, things look pretty rosy for the video game industry, as game cartridges move into mainstream venues like large music and videocassette retailers.
 For the year, sales in home video games across the board rise from 950 million dollars the previous year to $3.2 billion.
 25% of US homes have at least one system.
-There have been 12 million 2600‘s sold by Atari, the clear market leader owning 70 percent of the market, a company that employs almost 10,000 people in a sprawling system of buildings around Silicon Valley.
+There have been 12 million 2600‘s sold by Atari, the clear leader with 70 percent of the market, a company that employs almost 10,000 people in a sprawling system of buildings around Silicon Valley.
 There are over 200 games available their system, with new batches hitting the market every week.
 Owned by Warner Communications, Atari makes about 5 times the revenue of Warner’s film division and accounts for over 60 percent of the mother corporation’s profits.
 There are a million Intellivision’s sold by Mattel, with another million and a half ColecoVision sales for Coleco.

 Atari, comprising 2/3 of the industry, bears the brunt of the shakeout.
-The first sign of trouble comes with the 2600 version of Pac-Man, released in March 1982.
+The first sign of trouble comes with the 2600 version of Pac-Man, released in late March of 1982.
 It is designed by Tod Frye, who’s previous claim to fame is being the programmer of the Atari 400/800 port of Asteroids.
 Thanks to the words “Pac-Man” on the box, along with a $15 million advertising blitz, the game sports an amazing one million cartridge advance order from retailers and goes on to become the biggest selling Atari cartridge ever.
 It becomes rapidly apparent, however, that the quality of the game is awful, bearing only a very passing resemblance to the coin-op.